marc-aurele-besner/prompts/README.md

-# ChatGPT-PromptsList: A Collection of OpenAI's GPT-3 Chat Prompts
+# A Collection of AI's Prompts for optimal context

 Are you looking for a curated list of conversation prompts for OpenAI's GPT-3 chat model?
 Look no further!
 The ChatGPT-PromptsList repository is the answer to your needs.
 This repository contains a comprehensive list of conversation prompts for OpenAI's GPT-3, designed to showcase the model's capabilities and to help you get started with experimenting and building chatbots.